NearNodeFlash/NearNodeFlash.github.io/rfc/0002/README.md

 Special Note: Indexed-Mount Type
 --------------------------------

-When using a file system like GFS2, each compute is allocated its own Rabbit volume.
+When using a file system like XFS or GFS2, each compute is allocated its own Rabbit volume.
 The Rabbit software mounts a collection of mount paths with a common prefix and an ending indexed value.

 Application AUTHORS must be aware that their desired mount-point really contains a collection of directories, one for each compute node.
 The mount point type can be known by consulting the config map values.